Index ¦ Archives ¦ Atom ¦ RSS

 dnf makecache

-This will rebuild packages metadata cache for the root user:
+To rebuild the cache for the root user:

 su -c 'dnf clean all'